bt3gl/building_blog/content/natas_wargames.md

 We can't just modify the query to return a record because it won't accept **"**.

-However, the additional information about the table's proprieties are enough for us!
+However, additional information about the table's proprieties is enough for us!
 We are going to brute force it!

 #### Stating the Attack: